 Files can be formatted as CSV, Avro, XML, JSON, or BSON.
-See Writing to Files with the ECD Adapter and Agent for more details.
 These files do not require further formatting in order to be integrated with Hadoop.
 (Once in the Hadoop file system, these files will be accessed by second-level systems such as Hive.
 See https://cwiki.apache.org/confluence/display/Hive/Home for more details on Hive.)

 For adapters, you configure and launch the adapter in SQL, using either server or foreign stream/table options.
-For agents, you configure such options using a properties file and launch the agent at the command line.
-Many of the options for the ECD adapter and agent are common to all I/O systems.
 For more information on creating foreign streams, see the topic CREATE FOREIGN STREAM in the Streaming SQL Reference Guide.

 To write data to HDFS, you need to create a foreign stream that references the prebuilt server object HDFS_SERVER.

-To begin writing data to Snowflake, you INSERT into _hadoop_schema.hdfssink.
-When _hadoop_schema.hdfssink receives rows, s-Server writes data to the Hadoop server you have configured in the foreign stream options.
+To begin writing data to Hadoop with the above code, you INSERT into hadoop_schema.hdfs_sink.
+When hadoop_schema.hdfs_sink receives rows, s-Server writes data to the Hadoop server you have configured in the foreign stream options.